 To the Praise of His Glorious Grace

-God predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of his will, to the praise of his glorious grace …
+God predestined us in love for adoption through Jesus Christ (there’s the gospel), according to the purpose of his will, unto the praise of the glory of his grace.

 If that’s true, the Christian life becomes a lifelong quest to make Jesus the lifeblood of all your pleasures.
 You don’t have any pleasures apart from Jesus.
-It would be thinking, “Why would I want pleasure apart from Jesus?
-If there’s a good thing in marriage, if there’s a good thing in children, if there’s a good thing in a sunset, if there’s a good thing in art, if there’s a good thing in music, I will enjoy it because of Jesus.
-It will be for him, it will be through him, and it will not compete with him — not on my life it won’t.
+It would make you think, “Why would I want pleasure apart from Jesus?
+If there’s a good thing in marriage, if there’s a good thing in children, if there’s a good thing in a sunset, if there’s a good thing in art, or if there’s a good thing in music, I will enjoy it because of Jesus.
+It will be for him.
+It will be from him.
+It will be through him, and it will not compete with him — not on my life, it won’t.
 I will cut off my hand lest anything compete in my affections as an idol with Jesus.”

 And, of course, it is true.
-I’d like to take the last few minutes just to stress this.
+It is true.
+And I’d like to take the last few minutes just to stress this.
 If I had time, I’d take an hour.
 The pursuit of your joy is commanded by the Bible.

-Rejoice in the Lord, and again, I say rejoice (Philippians 4:4).
+Rejoice in the Lord always; again I will say, rejoice (Philippians 4:4).

 The nature of faith beckons you to pursue your joy.
-Jesus said in John 6:35:
+In John 6:35, Jesus said:

 The kingdom of heaven is like treasure hidden in a field, which a man found and covered up.
 Then in his joy he goes and sells all that he has and buys that field (Matthew 13:44).

-That’s one of the shortest parables in Jesus’s teaching, and what’s the point?
-When the king arrives, he’s a treasure, and if you see suddenly that you could have this, you could have him, and you’ve got all these clamoring, clawing joys in your life that are trying to drag you away in another direction, you will sell them all and the world will think you are crazy.
-They might even call it, “You’re hating.”
+That’s one of the shortest parables in Jesus’s teaching.
+What’s the point?
+When the king arrives, he’s a treasure, and if you see suddenly, “I could have this.
+I could have him.
+And I’ve got all these clamoring, clawing joys in my life.
+They’re trying to drag me away in another direction.
+I will sell them all and the world will think I am crazy.”
+They might even say, “You’re hating.”
 You’re not.
 Conversion is finding Jesus so valuable that you would have him at the cost of anything.

 I have two more comments.
 You can’t love each other, your husbands, your children, your friends, and your enemies, unless you are finding your joy in Jesus.
 Listen to this word to the Corinthians about the Macedonians: